 The noun or pronoun following a preposition forms a prepositional object.
 If a pronoun is following a preposition, it should be in the objective form ( me, her, them) and not the subjective form (I, she, they, etc.).
 Look at the examples below:

-- The gift is from Ravi and Ruchita
+- The gift is from Ravi and Ruchita.

 Also, Read about Preposition Over Here!

-Prepositions Form
+Preposition Form

 Prepositions particularly have no form.
 Most of the prepositions are one-word only, but there are some two to three-word prepositions known as complex prepositions.
 Let’s take the help of examples to understand the concept with clarity: